ameingast/cocoaimagehashing/README.markdown

 @end
 ```

-More examples can be found in the test suite!
+More examples can be found in the test suite and the project playground.

 ## Contact and Contributions